fygar256/bi/README.md

 2025-04-24 version 3.1.0 added data print functionality on bottom line.
 2025-04-24 version 3.2.0 utf-8 multi-byte (up to 3) manipulation added for Japanese.
 2025-04-26 version 3.3.0 added checking memory overflow error.
+2025-04-26 version 3.3.1 separated message into error message and standard message.
 --------------------

       I don't take any responsibility for the result of application of